yingjin-ma/pe-edga-charmpp/README.md

    1. copy FindCharm.cmake  into    [QCMaquis]/dmrg/config/
    2. copy others           into    [QCMaquis]/dmrg/applications/srcas/ or [QCMaquis]/dmrg/applications/tools/
      + Notice that the CMakeList.txt should be updated basing on CMakeLists_in_srcas_or_tool.txt)
-   3. And add the following into [QCMaquis]/dmrg/CMakeLists.txt before the "Version information"
+   3. And the following into [QCMaquis]/dmrg/CMakeLists.txt before the "Version information"

 ```
   set(CHARM_ROOT "/Location/of/charm/folder" CACHE STRINGS "Location of charm folder")